-Candidates currently in a fellowship in a field related to Obstetrics and Gynecology may collect cases during their fellowship for the basic Certifying Examination.
-Cases that are part of their fellowship may be used if the candidate was responsible a major portion of the case.
-In addition, moonlighting cases may be collected during fellowship, but must be listed as post-residency cases in that category on-line, and a separate list and summary sheet must be submitted.
+Candidates currently in an ACGME-approved fellowship in a field related to Obstetrics and Gynecology may collect cases during their fellowship for the Certifying Examination.
+Cases that are part of their fellowship may be used if the candidate was responsible for a major portion of the case.
+In addition, moonlighting cases may be collected during fellowship and may be listed as collected during fellowship under the appropriate category.
+Candidates may collect cases from anytime during fellowship and the collection can span the entire fellowship in order to meet the minimum required numbers.
+They should indicate the dates of collection on the case list but should list them only as fellowship cases.